Bullying and harassment is behaviour that makes someone feel intimidated or offended. Harassment is unlawful under the Equality Act 2010.

 Examples of bullying or harassing behaviour include:

 Spreading malicious rumours, unfair treatment, picking on someone, regularly undermining a competent worker, denying someone training or promotion opportunities.

 Bullying and harassment can happen face-to-face, by letter, by email or over the phone.

 Bullying itself isn’t against the law, but harassment is.
 This is when the unwanted behaviour is related to one of the following:

 - marriage and civil partnership

 - sexual orientation

 Q: What should I do if I am being bullied or harassed?

 Employees should see if they can sort out the problem informally first.
-If they can’t, they should talk to manager or report the bullying to HR or to someone senior and raise a formal Grievance.
+If they can’t, they should talk to a manager or report the bullying to Human Resources or to someone senior and raise a formal Grievance.